 In 1877, with 9 Chapters in Cornwall, the Provincial Grand Chapter was constituted.
 The Earl of Mount Edgcumbe was appointed Grand Superintendent and remained in that Office for 42 years, followed by Lord St Levan for the next 20 years.
 In 1972, E. Comp.
 Leonard Richards was appointed Deputy Grand Superintendent for Cornwall, the first Deputy Grand Superintendent in England.

 The current Grand Superintendent in and over the Province of Cornwall is E. Comp.
-Nicholas Barrington, Grand Superintendent since 1994.
-He is the 12th Grand Superintendent of Cornwall, and was also Provincial Grand Master in the Craft from 1994 until 2003.
+David W. Pascoe, Grand Superintendent since 2014.
+He is the 13th Grand Superintendent of Cornwall.

 What happens in the Royal Arch?

 In England the Royal Arch has four ceremonies: the exaltation ceremony to bring in new members and an installation ceremony for each of the three Principals.
 The exaltation ceremony is in two parts: a rather dramatic presentation of the principles of the Order followed by three lectures in which the history, symbolism and principles of the Royal Arch are further explained.
 Like Craft Freemasonry, the Royal Arch is open to men of all faiths.

 The allegory of the exaltation ceremony is based on the Old Testament telling of the return to Jerusalem from the Babylonish captivity to rebuild the city and temple.
 In clearing the ground of the original temple for the foundations of the second temple, the candidate makes a number of discoveries which emphasise the centrality of God to man’s life and existence and, without transgressing the bounds of religion, lead the candidate to a consideration of the nature of God and his personal relationship with Him, whatever his religion might be.